KomodoPlatform/Documentation.rst.old/docs/source/komodoplatform/install-ETOMIC-barterDEX.rst

 Installation steps
 ==================

 Please follow all the steps by their order of appearance in this guide.
 If you get any error for any step and skip to the next, things will not work for you.
-If you have any questions or need help, head over to ``#etomic`` channel in Komodo Platform Slack and ask there.
+If you have any questions or need help, head over to ``#etomic`` channel in Komodo Platform `Discord <https://discord.gg/SCdf4eh>`_ and ask there.

 Install required dependencies
 -----------------------------